A certified technician performing an OBD-based car emissions test at a professional inspection station.

 Address Check Engine Lights Promptly

 If your vehicle's check engine light is illuminated, have the issue diagnosed and repaired as soon as possible.
-Ignoring this warning can lead to emissions problems.
+Ignoring this warning can lead to emissions problems and automatic test failure.
+Most states will not even attempt the emissions test if the check engine light is on.

 Use High-Quality Fuel and Lubricants